a-n-rose/kivy-name-suggestor1/README.md

 # Kivy-Name-Recommender(simple)
 Very simple version of a name recommender using the Kivy and Python languages.
+The basic idea is that names are recommended based on the sounds and structure a name the user likes.
+Type in a name, get 30-40 shown on the screen.
+Click on a name on the screen, get 30-40 names shown based on how that name sounds.
+The recommendation list for each name can be refreshed over and over for a new set of recommendations.
+The goal is to get exposed to names one might not normally have heard of.

 The frontend is not finished (at all).
 But it works.
 Has not been tested for funny text inputs.

 I will provide the links and .py scripts I used/wrote to collect and prepare names for the recommender as well as the scripts for the recommender and app.